cloudmesh-community/book/chapters/case/case.md

 creating the design with a GUI based CAD program.

-For this reason we will be using SCAD but mention other CAD software next, that we however will not use for our case dedign.
+For this reason we will be using SCAD but mention other CAD software next, that we however will not use for our case design.

 The IU Maker Lab standard Software is Fusion 360 which is